marg51/pushkiwi/README.md

 - **refactor**
  - [x] use Angular's $http instead of NodeJS'
- - [ ] merge _main.coffee into others files
+ - [x] merge _main.coffee into others files
  - [x] We can be notified from pushbullet when there is an update (new push is an update, deleting a push leads to an update, etc.), but it does not tell anything else.
 We need to find a way to discover what happened. (diff ?)
- 	- as soon as we know what is updated, uses natives notifications systems (Mac OS X: ok)
+ 	- [x] as soon as we know what is updated, uses natives notifications systems
 - **Unit tests**
  - [ ] TDR (test driven refactoring) sounds really cool
 - **form validation**
- - [ ] So far, there is no validation at all
+ - [x] So far, there is no validation at all
 - **improve load time**
  - [x] pushbullet isn't really fast so far, we need to cache as many requests as we can, including `GET /contacts` and `GET /pushes`
 - **upload files**